mautic/developer-documentation-new/docs/development-environment/design/notifications.rst

 Notifications come in various forms, each serving a specific purpose within an app:

-- **Inline notifications**: these are integrated into task flows to inform users about the status of an action or system changes.
-They are typically placed at the top of the content area or near the relevant item.
+- **Inline notifications**: integrated into task flows to inform users about the status of an action or system changes.
+Mautic displays these at the top of the content area or near the relevant item.

 - **Toast notifications**: these are time-based messages that appear at the top of the screen and disappear after a short duration.
 Mautic displays these as brief messages that don't require user interaction.